treeframework/object.link-clean/README.md

-# link-clean
+# u-link-clean

-The `link-clean` object simply displays a link without any text-decoration.
+The `link-clean` module simply displays a link without any text-decoration.

 ## Dependencies

-The Link-clean object depends on one other module:
+The `link-clean` module depends on one other module:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)

-If you install the Link-clean object using Bower or npm, you will get these dependencies at the same time.
+If you install the `link-clean` module using Bower or npm, you will get these dependencies at the same time.
 If not using Bower or npm, please be sure to install and @import these dependencies in the relevant way.

 ## Installation

-You can install Link-clean object via Bower, npm, Git Submodule, or copy and paste.
+You can install `link-clean` module via Bower, npm, Git Submodule, or copy and paste.

 ### Install using Bower: